viewdo/x-ui/docs/pages/components/x-view-do/readme.md

 > **Important**: If a value for `{storage:consent}` is not set in this route's somehow, the user cannot get to the parent page.

 This data can be set manually or using our specialized declarative components to update data.
-See [event actions](/actions) for more info.
+See [declarative actions](/actions) for more info.

 [^1]: Check out the [data system](/embedded-data) for expressions and how to use external data.